Veeam expert, Stephen Seagrave, takes us through the most important features available with Veeam v10, released February 2020.

 However, S3 based storage is in the very low couple of cents per GB to protect giving a very real and achievable platform to build upon for your data protection.

 This feature will also be used by third party S3 compatible storage vendors to give companies the choice to buy S3 compatible storage for their own secondary sites, as well as use in their public cloud in the form of AWS S3 or private cloud by using S3 storage provided by a Veeam service provider such as Evros.

 Cost-efficient, off-site immutable backups have been what the world has been waiting for.
 The ability to protect data on disk and be sure it will not be accidentally or maliciously deleted.
 In addition, the freedom to not have to use tape media for an air gap has the backup community very excited.

 How to get Veeam v10

 As Veeam Platinum Partners, we’re able to help you with all of your Veeam needs.
-Contact us to find out more about the hundreds of new features coming with Veeam v10 as well as how you can get set up.
+Contact us to find out more about the hundreds of features that come with Veeam v10 as well as how you can get set up.